aabee-tech/gptize/README.md

 gptize /path/to/directory
 ```

-This will process all files in the specified directory and create a report named `gptize-output-folder-YYYYMMDD-HHMMSS.txt`.
+This will process all files in the specified directory and create a report named `gptize-output-PROJECT_NAME-YYYYMMDD-HHMMSS.txt`, and the content will be copied to your clipboard.

 ### Specifying a Single File
 For processing a single file: